 The Chevelle came in two versions; the LS5 and the LS6.
 The former put out 360 horsepower, but the latter blew away the competition with an incredible output of 450 horsepower.
 No other high-performance vehicle of that time was able to beat or even equal the LS6's horsepower.

 The Chevelle had distinct muscle car lines too.
 It was sleek with a slightly slanted back end and bulging hood to give the impression of speed and power.
 It looked like a sports car that would beat all newcomers, and it generally did.
 Even fifty years later, it retains its iconic status as one of the most celebrated American muscle cars of all time.

 1967 Chevrolet Camaro Z/28

-The Trans American sedan series by the Sports Car Club of America is what entrenched the Mustang as the quintessential pony car.
-Chevy essentially built the Z/28 to take the Mustang down a notch, and it worked as the car won championships in both 1968 and 1969.
-The Z/28 had both powerful performance and handling, which helped it win.
+The Trans American sedan series by the Sports Car Club of America entrenched the Mustang as the quintessential pony car.
+General Motors wanted to compete for the win, so Chevy built the Z/28 to take the Mustang down a notch.
+It worked since the car won championships in both 1968 and 1969.
+The Z/28 had both powerful performance and handling, which helped aided its success.

 1970 Plymouth Barracuda

 1969 Dodge Charger

 Another genuinely iconic car from the late '60s and early '70s was the Dodge Charger.